MeltanoLabs/tap-linkedin-ads/README.md

 ## Usage

+### API Limitation - Pagination

+The AdAnalytics endpoint in the LinkedIn API does not support pagination, and the response size is limited to 15,000 elements.
+The only way to circumvent missing elements is to shorten the dateRange in a single ELT.

 You can easily run `tap-linkedin-sdk` by itself or in a pipeline using [Meltano](https://meltano.com/).

 ### Executing the Tap Directly